kernelOfTruth/lede-ar71xx-optimized-archer-c7-v2/README.md

 **Can I get this firmware even faster?**

 Yes.
 If you don't use PPPoE or another tunneling protocol, you can remove the line `option mtu_fix 1` in `/etc/config/firewall` to squeeze out another 20-30Mbps.
+In my case (kernelOfTruth) it even made a difference of night and day (e.g. 170 Mbps or 270 Mbps vs. 430 Mbps)

 ## Changelog
 - 2018-02-04